Nordic American Tankers Limited: Press release from Nordic American Tankers (NYSE:NAT): Nordic American Offshore (NYSE:NAO) - Increased ownership by the Hansson family

 Nordic American Offshore Ltd. (NYSE:NAO) - the Executive Chairman and his family increase its holding in NAO.

-As informed the investor market, during the last few days, NAO Executive Chairman, Herbjorn Hansson and his son, Alexander, have accumulated 1,681,007 shares in NAO at an average price of $1.12 per share.
+A company owned by the NAO Executive Chairman, Herbjorn Hansson and his son, Alexander, yesterday, Monday May 15, bought 300,000 shares in NAO at an average price of $1.17 per share.

-Together with its previous holding, the Hansson family holds shares equivalent to 6.5% of NAO.
-This is after the last purchase of 181,007 NAO shares Friday May 12.
+Over the last week, as from Tuesday May 9, the Hansson family has acquired 1,981,007 NAO shares in aggregate at an average price of $1.13 per share.
+In addition to their holding from before, following yesterdays transaction of 300,000 shares in NAO, the Hansson family holds shares equivalent to 6.9% of NAO.
+Relevant filing will be undertaken.

 CAUTIONARY STATEMENT REGARDING FORWARD-LOOKING STATEMENTS